Fabrizz/MMM-OnSpotify/README.md

 ### Theming options:
 > Also see: [Disabling all color theming options](#other)

+Note on theming: If you are using a **RPI4** I recommend to keep the default settings (or less), and if your two way mirror is not very good, I also recommend disabling the background colors.

+If you are using the server separatelly or using a **higher power device**, you can turn on all the animations.

+If you are using RPIs3 or below, disabling all the animations and [Vibrant usage](#other) is probably the best idea.

 | Option (config.theming.option) | Default | Description |
 | :-- | :-: | :-- |
 | spotifyCodeExperimentalShow | `true` | Shows the Spotify Bar Code for the current song/podcast/etc. This is an experimental feature, as the API is not documented <br /><br /><img alt="Spotify code" src=".github/content/image-spotifycode.png" aling="left" height="40"> |